lb-/bakerydemo/bakerydemo/timeline/client/tutorial.md

 - yarn build
 - test it all & commit changes

+### Not Covered

-### 8. Stretch: get more complex data from custom API endpoint
+- more complex data scenarios, or custom API endpoint creation

-- important: must have a way to secure the response to signed in only
+- unit tests
+- scss or other css variants
+- minimising the moment js bundle (it is huge by default)

 ## Attempts